linda-seiter/cmsc115-tmp/README.md

 ## Defining a `tellJoke()` method

-We will eliminate the redundancy by defining a new method called `tellJoke()`.
+We will eliminate the code duplication by defining a new method called `tellJoke()`.
 A method is defined within a Java class and consists of a header and body.
 The  header is also called a method signature, and includes an access modifier, static modifier, return type, name, and formal parameters.
 The method body consists of a set of statements enclosed in curly braces { }.

 ![tellJoke method header and body](images/methodsignature.png)